dmarkey/kube-lookout/README.md

 Check deploy/* for example manifests

-The following ENV varibales are used:
+The following ENV variables are used:

 1. SLACK_TOKEN - A Slack Bot User OAuth Access Token - mandatory
 2. SLACK_CHANNEL - Slack channel, defaults to "#general"